Unusual love story in the COVID era

 "She certainly is," said the lady.
 "Would you like to play with them?"

 "I would love to," said Naberg.
 He sat down on the ground.
 Victoria came over with a friendly, "Mew!" and climbed into his lap, where she remained for the duration of Naberg's visit, purring contentedly.
 Naberg picked up the kitten and looked into her green eyes.
 Something about her gaze looks familiar, he thought.
 "I think I'll go with this one," he said.

 "Excellent choice," said the breeder.

 Victoria lived a euphoric life as the country's First Cat.
 She enjoyed playing with the family and cuddling every day with Naberg.
-He took wonderful care of his new furbaby, even to the point of spoiling her.
+He took wonderful care of his new fur baby, even to the point of spoiling her.
 She was the only cat in DeLorea who got her own birthday party each year.
-She was there for him through all the trials and triumphs of his presidency.
-For the next 20 years, she was his best and closest friend, having found happiness at last.
+She supported him through all the trials and triumphs of his presidency.
+For the next 20 years, she became his best and closest friend, having found happiness at last.